glorylo/Joyride/README.md

    }
 ```

-Your specs for Android look like so:
+Your specs for Android look like:
 ```gherkin
 Scenario: Should Login in successfully
 Given I launch the "My Cool Android App" mobile application